m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 I like playing electro guitar but I am terrible at it.

-Nowadays I am so bored with my life and hoping to change that.

 My English is not perfect, but I believe it's decent for communication.

 <br>